PJ2001/spiroid/docs/README.md

 - `convective_turnover_time` (seconds)
 - `mass_loss_rate ` mass loss rate during the evolved phase (solar mass / year)

+A script is included to help clean and convert raw MESA output files to CSV:
+`uv run scripts/convert_mesa_to_csv.py`

 ### Magnetism (`Particle`)
 Magnetic interaction (initiated by the star) can be toggled into the following states: